tweerlei/plumber/README.md

 XML
-  xml-parse                   Deserialize objects from XML text xml-print                   Serialize objects to XML text xml-read:<path>             Read XML objects from the given file xml-write:<path>            Write current value as XML object to the given file
+  xml-parse                   Deserialize objects from XML text xml-print                   Serialize objects to XML text xml-read:/dev/stdin         Read XML objects from the given file xml-write:/dev/stdout       Write current value as XML object to the given file

 Supported global options and their defaults (if any) are: